 However, the behemoth was taking up half our garage.
 I had big plans for our new garage, and as much as I loved my new riding mower, its home was not going to be the garage.

-This was an excellent opportunity to work on my dream project – a custom built storage shed.
+This was an excellent opportunity to work on my dream project – teaching myself how to build a storage shed.